dlux/vagrant-fog/README.rst

 .. image:: https://travis-ci.com/dlux/vagrant-fog.svg?branch=master
     :target: https://travis-ci.com/dlux/vagrant-fog

-This project installs fog into a Centos7 Vagrant environment.
+This project installs fogproject into a Centos7 Vagrant environment.
 Soon to be integrated also on vagrant-network101 to integrate a full E2E

 Setup - fog_min_setup.sh: